robertrumney/adaptive-music/README.md

 GameMusic.instance.Danger();
 ```

+## Examples

+Three distinct examples are available in the "Examples" folder of this repository for your reference.
+Should you encounter any difficulties, don't hesitate to consult these examples for guidance!

 Note: The `GameMusic` script must be attached to a GameObject in the scene.
 Ensure you have a reference to the `GameMusic` script in your other scripts or use `GameMusic.instance` to access its public methods.

 ## Additional Functionality